iainjmitchell/iainjmitchell.github.io/_posts/2010-01-21-jquery-to-talk-to-wcf-2.markdown

 title:  "Getting JQuery and WCF to talk (part two of two)"
 date:   2010-01-21 08:26
 categories: jQuery, WCF, AJAX
+description: Getting jQuery to talk to WCF (two of two).
 ---

 # Introduction